Israel Bluffs Iran

-Benjamin Netanyahu, currently Israel’s Prime Minister was an officer in the Operation Entebbe force.
-Ehud Barak, currently Israel’s Minister of Defense, was an officer in the force and the direct commander of Benjamin Netanyahu.
-Matan Vilnai, Minister for Home Front Defense, was second in command of the force.
+Benjamin Netanyahu, currently Israel's Prime Minister was an officer in the Sabena airplane rescue.
+Ehud Barak, currently Israel's Minister of Defense, was an officer in the force and the direct commander of Benjamin Netanyahu.
+Matan Vilnai, Minister for Home Front Defense, was second in command of Operation Entebbe.
 Shaul Mofaz, former Deputy Prime Minister, participated in the force.
 Tamir Pardo, currently Director of Mossad, was a member of the assault team, apparently in charge of its communications.
 These are the figures that have become public and hold significant positions in Israel as of 2011.
-Moshe Ya’alon, current Vice Prime Minister was an officer of “the unit,” as it is referred to in Israel.
+Moshe Ya'alon, current Vice Prime Minister was an officer of "the unit," as it is referred to in Israel.
 Between them, they hold all the significant powers in Israel.

 It looks as if Sayeret Matkal has performed a silent, South American-style coup d'état in Israel.
 This means further militarization of Israel and little chance of success in any peace effort.
 Not only that, these people can work together as a team in ways politicians cannot.
 If the declarations of war and state violence in the Hebrew press looks coordinated it is because they are.
 The Path of War is open; the wolves are willing.